Last updated: Monday, August 24, 2020

 As we prepare to be together safely for fall 2020, Albion College’s top priority is the health and wellness of our students, staff, faculty, and community members.
 We have made, and continue to make, significant changes to campus in order to ensure that all members of our community can maintain appropriate social distancing as we teach and learn together.

-In preparation for reopening, we will be making the following adjustments on campus:
+In preparation for reopening, we have made the following adjustments on campus: